-News of developer Irrational Games’ essentially closing it’s doors, and the dismissal of all but 15 of its employees who will continue to develop games under a new name, is no longer gracing the front page of gaming news sites.
+News of developer Irrational Games’ essentially closing its doors, and the dismissal of all but 15 of its employees who will continue to develop games under a new name, is no longer gracing the front page of gaming news sites.
 However, the impact and what it all means moving forward are still very much settling in for me.
 As the company announced its massive consolidation in what seems to be a shift into the booming indie market, I sat teary eyed at my computer on a sunny afternoon.
 This is because Bioshock, the developers’ most acclaimed creation, is no ordinary franchise, and I am no ordinary fan of it.

-I am, in half of my mind, ecstatic that Ken Levine and what remains of Irrational Games have broken free from a game that everyone has an established set of standards and expectations for, and I am one hundred percent satisfied with the resounding lessons that the franchise’s final notes left me.
-The other, sadder half knows I must face the fact that the love, brutality, and insight the franchise has shared with me is coming to a well-deserved close.
+I am, in half of my mind, ecstatic that Ken Levine and what remains of Irrational Games have broken free from a game that everyone has an established set of standards and expectations for, and I am one hundred percent satisfied with the resounding lessons that the franchise’s final notes left me with.
+The other, sadder half knows I must face the fact that the love, brutality, and insight the franchise has shared with me are coming to a well-deserved close.
 That latter, sadder half is in desperate need of closure, and I hope this article grants it.

 The first entry in the series enlightened me by challenging what I had believed to be true about human tendency, politics, science, religion, censorship, restriction, freedom, ethics, philosophy, and the meaning of art.
 Bioshock: Infinite, the latest and final chapter in the franchise from Irrational Games, somehow managed to revolutionize my insight on these building blocks of society once again.